Course Outline

 Goal:

-The goal of this task is for you to present an analysis and demonstration of a student-centred pedagogical approach in the context of your Arts discipline.
+The goal of this task is for you to present a critical analysis and demonstration of a student-centred pedagogical approach in the context of your Arts discipline through an in-class presentation and interactive learning activity.

 Format:

-In a like-discipline pair, you are to identify a student-centred approach to learning that would elicit effective learning experiences for Year 7/8 students in your discipline.
-You are then to present a 15-minute workshop that presents a critical analysis of this pedagogical approach in this context, and demonstrates the approach in practice through a short lesson sequence.
+In a like-discipline pair, you are to identify a student-centred approach to learning that would elicit effective learning experiences for Year 7/8 students in your Arts discipline.

-Your workshop presentation will firstly present your critical analysis of your chosen pedagogical approach (approximately 5-minutes) using the framework provided on Canvas.
-You and your teaching partner will then lead your peers in an interactive activity/ies (approximately 10-minutes) suitable for Year 7/8 students in your discipline area that shows this pedagogical approach in action.
+Your audio-visual presentation will firstly present your critical analysis of your chosen pedagogical approach (approximately 5-minutes) using the framework provided on Canvas.
+You and your teaching partner will then lead your peers in an interactive workshop activity (approximately 10-minutes) suitable for Year 7/8 students in your discipline area that shows this pedagogical approach in action, and supports monitoring of student progress through informal assessment.

-Your lesson planning and critical reflection is to be submitted to Canvas by the due date.
+Your submission of the audio-visual presentation, interactive activity and template, critical reflection script and reference list is to be submitted to Canvas by the due date as a word document or PDF.

 Criteria: